 - Tasmanian Oak (we used 30mm x 8mm)

 - T-Rex Soudal (like super glue but much stronger)

 - 4 clamps (to secure wood while drying)

 1. Paint your canvas in two generous coats of white paint.
-It’s ok to go a bit heavy on the paint as an irregular build up in some areas will add to the texture and dimension of the piece.
+It’s ok to go a bit heavy on the paint as an irregular build up in some areas will add texture and dimension to the piece.

 2. Using coarse hessian, place several strips in the centre of your artwork and use your medium size brush to apply black paint.
 The less perfect you paint, the better your artwork will look — think raw and moody.

 3. Create a box frame using Tasmanian Oak cut to size.
 Miter the joints by cutting the ends at a 45-degree angle.